davea42/libdwarf-code/README.md

     ninja install
     ninja test

+## BUILDING example showing simple builds:

+This checks for the existence critical executables such as cmake,meson,and ninja and only runs builds that could work.
+Useful in any supported environment.

+    sh scripts/allsimplebuilds.sh

 ## BUILDING on linux from a git clone with configure/autotools

 Ignore this section if using meson (or cmake).